Hire a named senior DPO, notified to the supervisory authority and ready for enterprise buyers, investors, and regulators, without a full-time salary.

 Under GDPR Article 39, the DPO monitors compliance with the GDPR, advises the controller on data protection obligations, cooperates with the supervisory authority, and acts as the point of contact for data subjects and regulators.

-In practice, this translates to ongoing operational work: maintaining Records of Processing Activities, drafting and reviewing privacy notices, advising on new processing activities, conducting Data Protection Impact Assessments, handling vendor and sub-processor reviews, responding to data subject rights requests, managing personal data breaches, and supporting enterprise procurement teams with vendor questionnaires and DPA negotiations.
+In practice, this translates to ongoing operational work: maintaining Records of Processing Activities, drafting and reviewing privacy notices, advising on new processing activities, and conducting Data Protection Impact Assessments.
+It also covers handling vendor and sub-processor reviews, responding to data subject rights requests, managing personal data breaches, and supporting enterprise procurement teams with vendor questionnaires and DPA negotiations.

 The DPO is not personally liable for the company’s compliance.
 The controller and processor remain legally responsible.
 But the DPO is the company’s privacy expert and operational point of contact.